H4HWV2011/msjarvis-public-docs/thesis/33-llm-ensemble-and-judges.md

 }
 ```

-`jarvis-main-brain` stores these fields directly in the judge-pipeline consciousness layer details, making them visible in live traces and consumable by downstream layers.
+`jarvis-main-brain` stores these fields directly in the judge-pipeline consciousness layer details, making them visible in live traces and consumable by downstream layers. ★ `bbb_checked: true` verdicts are now also durably logged at `jarvis-memory:8056` (secured March 28).

 ### Fallback Behavior

 If `jarvis-judge-pipeline` is unavailable, returns a non-200, times out, or raises an exception, `jarvis-main-brain` falls back to: marking the layer `status: "error"` or `"skipped"`; leaving the original 21-LLM answer unchanged; attaching a generic reasoning string and conservative `consensus_score: 0.8`; and setting `expert_count` and `successful_experts` to 0 to signal degraded operation.
 User-facing responses are still produced, but without quality-assurance and consensus signals.
-With compose management and `restart: unless-stopped` now in place (March 18, 2026), this fallback should be reached only in the case of a service crash — not on every reboot as was the case previously.
+With compose management and `restart: unless-stopped` now in place (March 18, 2026) and ★ all 5 judge services confirmed Up in the March 28 96/96 count, this fallback should be reached only in the case of a service crash — not on every reboot as was the case previously.

 ---